 NAA is a leading voice in the rental housing industry and represents more than 82,000 member companies.
 NAA’s Independent Rental Owner (IRO) program is specifically tailored to individuals who own or manage rental properties.
 Like many Yardi Breeze users, these are often owners with smaller portfolios who have their own money invested in the property and are actively involved in management.

 See the schedule of upcoming NAA meetings, conferences and expositions.
-Apartmentalize, held in the summer each year, includes IRO specific programming.
-In 2020, Apartmentalize shifted to an online experience in the fall: APTvirtual takes place Nov.
-2-6.
+Apartmentalize, held in the summer each year, includes programming tailored to independent rental owners.

 How to join